-All of the accused in the Orchard Tower murders case except Tan had lawyers present on their August 2 hearing date, but none of them made an appearance in court.
+All of the accused in the Orchard Tower murders case except Tan had a personal injury lawyer present on their August 2 hearing date, but none of them made an appearance in court.
 Three of the accused who had their charges reduced were out on bail, while the ones still charged with murder such as Natalie Siow Yu Zhen, Ang De Yuan, and Joel Tan Yun Sheng were still in psychiatric evaluation.
 They did, however, appear in a video call during the hearing.

 The families of the accused were also present during the August 2 hearing.

 Who is the lawyer of Tan Seng Yang, the accused allegedly in possession of the karambit knife?